IRBC - The Irish List

 Species that have been recorded as introductions, transportees or escapes from captivity.

-The category breakdown of the Irish list on the 31st December 2007 was as follows:
+The category breakdown of the Irish list on 31st December 2021 was as follows:

 Species in Category D are not included in the main Irish List.
 Whenever a species is assigned to more than one category, the higher category only is included in the statistics.
 Category A is regarded as the highest.